-Plug and play addition for any MAKEiT printer, enables remote monitoring and control, networking, filament run-out detection, and more.
+Plug and play addition for any MAKEiT printer, enables remote monitoring and control, networking, and more.

 Physically, it takes only a moment to magnetically snap the Expansion Pack onto the side of your printer case and connect it with a simple plug.
 For use over LAN or WiFi, you will need to configure the RaspberryPi to connect to your network.
 This can be done either by removing the SD card and altering a few files with a separate computer, or by connecting the RaspberryPi to a monitor, keyboard, and mouse, and using the GUI for setup.
 You will then need to access your router to determine the RaspberryPi’s IP address, which can be entered into any web browser connected to your local network for access.
 Initial setup in this manner should take only 10-15 minutes.
 Accessing your Expansion Pack remotely over the internet involves a few additional steps which vary depending on what router you have and your local network settings.